By: E.C. LaMeaux

 You’ve probably heard it more than once: drinking more water will help you lose more weight.
 But does water really help weight loss?
 The short answer is yes.
 Drinking water helps boost your metabolism, cleanse your body of waste, and acts as an appetite suppressant.
 Also, drinking more water helps your body stop retaining water, leading you to drop those extra pounds of water weight.
 What can you do to make sure you’re drinking the recommended eight to ten eight-ounce glasses per day to keep yourself hydrated and encourage weight loss?

 Because water is an appetite suppressant, drinking it before meals can make you feel fuller, therefore reducing the amount of food you eat.
 Health resource website WebMD states that drinking water before meals results in an average reduction in intake of 75 calories per meal.
 Drinking water before just one meal per day would cause you to ingest 27,000 fewer calories per year.
 Do the math: You'd lose about eight pounds per year just from drinking water!
 Now imagine if you drank it before each meal.
+Our Gaiam Stainless Steel Water Bottle is a great way to make sure you are getting the right amount of water before a meal.

 Ditch the sodas and juice and replace them with water to help you lose weight.
 If you think water tastes boring, add a slice of lemon.
 A glass of water with lemon is a recipe for successful weight loss because the pectin in lemons helps reduce food cravings.
 Think water doesn’t really help with weight loss?
 Give up those sugary drinks for just a few weeks and see the difference.

 According to the editorial staff at WebMD, drinking ice cold water helps boost your metabolism because your body has to work harder to warm the water up, therefore burning more calories and helping you to lose weight.
 Plus, ice cold water is just so much more refreshing than water that’s room temperature.
+Our new 32 oz.
+Stainless Steel Wide Mouth Water Bottles merge style with functionality and can ultimately give you the tools you need to start losing weight and boosting your metabolism.

 Because drinking water helps prevent muscle cramps and keeps your joints lubricated, you can work out longer and harder.
 Just another way that proper hydration helps you lose weight.
+Whether you prefer Rodney Yee’s calm guidance or Jillian Michaels’ intense push, we have plenty of options to make your weight loss strategy fit your busy lifestyle.

 If you really want the water you drink to help you lose weight, you should follow the “8x8” rule recommended by most nutritionists: Drink eight eight-ounce glasses of water per day for weight loss and to maintain an ideal weight.
 You might need to drink more water if you exercise a lot or sweat heavily, or less water if you drink other beverages like herbal tea (make sure they are decaffeinated).